Utility location: Technology and equipment

 Because of the many different types of materials that go into manufacturing each of the different types of underground lines, different detection and location methods must be used.
 The two general methods are called passive locating and active locating.

 Passive locating uses signals that occur naturally on some utility lines.
 This method often fails to locate 60% or so of utility lines, and misidentifying utilities is an associated risk.
 Active locating, on the other hand, is more accurate.
 It makes use of signals that the locators generate through a transmitter.
 Then, with the help of a receiver, locators can trace as well as identify what type of utility line lies underground.

 The active method is the most suitable for locating conductive metal pipes and cables.
 This process often involves using a piece of electromagnetic equipment, consisting of a transmitter and a receiver.
 For other types of pipe such as plastic or concrete, a metallic tracer wire or conductive foil (detectable tape) may be buried alongside or immediately above the pipe, to aid in locating it.
 In the absence of such a conductive tracer, other types of radiolocation or modern ground-penetrating radar must be used.
 Location by these technical means is necessary because maps often lack the pinpoint precision needed to ensure proper clearance.
 In older cities, it is especially a problem since maps may be very inaccurate, or may be missing entirely.

 A few utilities are permanently marked with short posts or bollards, mainly for lines carrying petroleum products.
 This may be done because of venting requirements, and also serves to indicate the location of underground facilities that are especially hazardous if disturbed.

 As of 2022, utility locators depend primarily on three types of utility locating equipment to do their job, including GPR, electromagnetic profiling locators, and radio frequency pipe locators.
 These tools are produced by a number of manufacturers, and are widely available throughout the world.
-Some of the large manufacturers include Vivax-Metrotech, Leica, RIDGID, and Schonstedt.
+Some of the large manufacturers include Leica, RIDGID, and Schonstedt.
 With advances in technology, these tools continue to improve, and locators in the field are able to be more accurate.

 Many utilities are now mapped out on GIS mapping services like ESRI, which improves both accuracy and process transparency.
 Some of the current locate wands are able to relay their information and sync up with GIS systems to expand and correct the information on the map, which helps to update the map very rapidly.